top of page

 Animals or vermin: Ah yes, and be sure to pack a "Mitschies" head net".
 The annoying mosquitoes come by the billions at dusk, and I do mean billions.
 Also make sure that the net is really suitable for keeping out mosquitoes.
 The holes should not be too small.
 The pesky creatures are so small that they can get through nets.
 Unfortunately, this was the case with my head net.
 Only the net on my expensive Nemo-tent was suitable.

-Tip: The tent should also be equipped with a suitable net.
+Tent: The tent should also be equipped with a suitable net.
 Also pack really good waterproof equipment, as it can get very wet under certain circumstances.
 However, everything gets wet at some point.
-If this happens, you have to act and take a break if necessary or even abort.
+If this happens, you will have to take action and take a break or even abandon the trip.

 For optimal preparation for any tour, I recommend the summit training on my Youtube channel: